jbellsey/redux-model-utils/README.md

         token:     null,
         pollTimer: null
     },
-    // selectors are described in detail later. briefly: they
-    // are  roadmaps that allow a consumer to retrieve
-    // a property in the state. they are also converted into
+    // selectors are also converted into read-only properties
-    // read-only properties on the model's "data" object, as
-    // shown a few lines down
-    selectors = {
+    // on the model's "data" object, as shown a few lines down selectors = {
         token:     state => state.token,
         pollTimer: state => state.pollTimer